Sclerodactyly

 Sclerodactyly is a localized thickening and tightness of the skin of the fingers or toes that yields a characteristic claw-like appearance and spindle shape of the affected digits, and renders them immobile or of limited mobility.
 The thickened, discolored patches of skin are called morphea, and may involve connective tissue below the skin, as well as muscle and other tissues.
 Sclerodactyly is often preceded by months or even years by Raynaud's phenomenon when it is part of systemic scleroderma.

-The term "sclerodactyly" comes from the combination of the Greek words "skleros" meaning hard and "daktylos" meaning a finger or toe – "hard fingers or toes".